-Having learned about the faces, edges, and vertices of solids, let us note an interesting relationship between the three of them given by the Euler’s Formula.
+The relation between vertices, faces and edges can be easily determined with the help of Euler’s Formula.
+Having learned about the faces, edges, and vertices of solids, let us note an interesting relationship between the three of them.
 It is to be kept in mind that the formula holds good for closed solids which have flat faces and straight edges such as the cuboids.
 It cannot be used for cylinders because they have curved edges.

 Euler’s formula is given by